Brite Advisors Pty Ltd

 What role will the Corporate Trustees play in the distribution process?

-Where a Beneficiary has a Corporate Trustee in respect of an account with Brite Advisors in relation to which their entitlement arises, the Receivers propose to make the distribution payment or transfer the asset, as applicable, to that Corporate Trustee.
+Where a Beneficiary has a Corporate Trustee, the Receivers propose to make the distribution payment as applicable, to that Corporate Trustee.

 25. Are the Receivers considering the jurisdictional tax implications as part of their distribution strategy?